bexilin/Incremental_Shortest_Path/Weekly_progress.md

 # Week 5 (11/21-11/27)

-Perform experiments to compare the performance of Floyd Warshall solver and the incremental solver on maps of different sizes.
+Perform experiments to compare the performance of Floyd Warshall solver and the incremental solver on maps of different sizes, and write experiment section in the report